bingtangxie/docker-dockerviz/README.md

                  -v /var/run/docker.sock:/var/run/docker.sock \
                  psftw/dockerviz

-*NOTE: if you have a lot of images or running containers, this could generate very large PNG files that could crash your browser.*
+*NOTE: if you have a lot of images or running containers, this will generate very large PNG files that could crash your browser.*